Dynein: Mitotic spindle positioning

 Cytoplasmic dynein positions the spindle at the site of cytokinesis by anchoring to the cell cortex and pulling on astral microtubules emanating from centrosome.
 While a postdoctoral student at MIT, Tomomi Kiyomitsu discovered how dynein has a role as a motor protein in aligning the chromosomes in the middle of the cell during the metaphase of mitosis.
 Dynein pulls the microtubules and chromosomes to one end of the cell.
 When the end of the microtubules become close to the cell membrane, they release a chemical signal that punts the dynein to the other side of the cell.
 It does this repeatedly so the chromosomes end up in the center of the cell, which is necessary in mitosis.
 Budding yeast have been a powerful model organism to study this process and has shown that dynein is targeted to plus ends of astral microtubules and delivered to the cell cortex via an offloading mechanism.

 Viral replication

 Dynein and kinesin can both be exploited by viruses to mediate the viral replication process.
-Many viruses use the microtubule transport system to transport nucleic acid/protein cores to intracellular replication sites after invasion host the cell membrane.
+Many viruses use the microtubule transport system to transport nucleic acid/protein cores to intracellular replication sites after invasion of the host cell membrane.
 Not much is known about virus' motor-specific binding sites, but it is known that some viruses contain proline-rich sequences (that diverge between viruses) which, when removed, reduces dynactin binding, axon transport (in culture), and neuroinvasion in vivo.
 This suggests that proline-rich sequences may be a major binding site that co-opts dynein.